The 33rd Annual Tomato Fest will be held

 Please contact Kim Smith Coordinator@JacksonvilleTexas.com for any additional info

-Here’s what we have planned this year, a week full of events.
-Monday, June 6th, Dick Stone, Mayor of Jacksonville will proclaim Jacksonville, Tomatoville for the week, A Circle of Ten will host Music Circle Monday.
-Family 1st will host the 2nd annual Dodgeball Challenge on June 6th & 7th.
-Wednesday, June 8th, Cornerstone Baptist Church will host the Gospel Concert featuring Cordsmith.
-The Tomato Fest Murder Mystery Dinner will be on Thursday, June 9th at the Landmark Event Center also on Thursday is Farmer's Market at Sadler's.
-A Soccer Tournament will be held June 10th & 11th at the Tomato Bowl and a Tennis Tournament will be held at the Jacksonville High School.
-Saturday June 11th the 32nd Annual Tomato Fest begins at 9:00 am, these area few of the events – Tomato Eating Contest, Tomato Peeling Contest (peel tomato with your teeth), Salsa Contest, Best Home Grown Tomato Contest, Tomato Shoot (kiddos learn safety of shooting a BB Gun and shooting tomatoes), Top Tomato Poster Contest (children 1-3 grade draw their top tomato), Health Screening,Live Entertainment and Farmer’s Market.
+Here’s what during the 32nd!
+Monday, June 6th, Dick Stone, Mayor of Jacksonville proclaimed Jacksonville, Tomatoville for the week, A Circle of Ten had Music Circle Monday.
+Family 1st will hosted the 2nd annual Dodgeball Challenge on June 6th & 7th.
+Wednesday, June 8th, Cornerstone Baptist Church hosted the Gospel Concert featuring Cordsmith.
+The 1st Tomato Fest Murder Mystery Dinner was held on Thursday, June 9th at the Landmark Event Center also on Thursday is Farmer's Market at Sadler's.
+A Soccer Tournament was held June 10th & 11th at the Tomato Bowl and a Tennis Tournament was held at the Jacksonville High School.
+Saturday June 11th the 32nd Annual Tomato Fest began at 9:00 am, these area few of the events – Tomato Eating Contest, Tomato Peeling Contest (peel tomato with your teeth), Salsa Contest, Best Home Grown Tomato Contest, Tomato Shoot (kiddos learn safety of shooting a BB Gun and shooting tomatoes), Top Tomato Poster Contest (children 1-3 grade draw their top tomato), Health Screening,Live Entertainment and Farmer’s Market.
 The farmers sale thousands of tomatoes that day.
-We have over 200 vendors, Got Talent Contest, Kids Zone, Antique Car Show, Motorcycle Show and fried green tomatoes!
-Chili’s Street Dance begins at 7:00 pm (this is the only Chili’s that provides a Street dance).
-On Sunday, June 12th at 2:00 pm there will be a Ski Show on Lake Jacksonville.
+We had over 200 vendors, Got Talent Contest, Kids Zone, Car Show, Motorcycle Show and fried green tomatoes!
+Chili’s Street Dance began at 7:00 pm (this is the only Chili’s that provides a Street dance).
+On Sunday, June 12th at 2:00 pm there was a Ski Show on Lake Jacksonville.

 The most popular event of Tomato Fest is the tomatoes.
 People will drive hours just to get Jacksonville tomatoes.
 The Tomato Eating Contest is fun as we have our local celebrities fight to be the champion tomato.